MA Philosophy of Psychology

 Overview: aims of the programme

-Students must earn a total of 180 credits, of which 120 will come from taught modules.
-These break down as follows.
-There are four (semi-)compulsory 20-credit modules in this programme:
+Students must earn a total of 180 credits across their whole programme, of which 120 will come from taught modules.
+You are encouraged, but not required, to take the following modules for this programme:

-Once the above requirements have been satisfied, you may choose from the wide selection of MA modules offered by the Department.
+You may also choose from the wide selection of MA modules offered by the Department, a full list of available modules is available on our Module Webpage.

 To view the Programme Approval Form (full programme regulations, also known as the PAF), visit the Quality and Academic Support Office webpages.